cloud-native-toolkit/site-developer-guide/docs/contribute/documentation.md

     - `mkdocs build` will build the static site.
 This must be run in the root directory of the repo, where mkdocs.yml is located
     - `mkdocs serve` will build the static site and launch a test server on `http://localhost:8000`.
 Everytime a document is modified the website will automatically be updated and any browser open will be refreshed to the latest.
-    - To check links in the built site (`mkdocs build` much be run first), use the linkchecker, with command `linkchecker -f linkcheckerrc --check-extern public`.
+    - To check links in the built site (`mkdocs build` must be run first), use the linkchecker, with command `linkchecker -f linkcheckerrc --check-extern public`.
 This command should be run in the root folder of the project, containing the lincheckerrc file.

 === "Tooling within a Docker container"